alcantariel/ocp-java-17/Chapter 01/README.md

 A reference type refers to an object (an instance of a class).

-Unlike primitive types that hold their values in the memory where the variable is allocated, references do not hold the value of the object they refer to.
+Unlike primitive types that hold their values in the memory where the variable is allocated, the references do not hold the value of the object they refer to.

 Instead, a reference, "points" to an object by storing the memory address where the object is located, a concept referred to as a `pointer`.